FoxyCodingGit/weather-routing-frontend/README.md

 For example, if the person leaves at a departure time of 15 minutes and I have worked out that it will take 4 minutes to get to the first weather point.
 I look at the rain values for 19 minutes in.

 Finally, the current weather is added to the object finalising the weather information for the route.
+This is retrieved by a call to the backend.

 ![Weather data being generated displayed on the dev tools console](readmeImages/generationOfWeatherData.png)